Lung Cancer Tumor

 — Preventative Diagnostic Center of Los Angeles

-Small cell lung cancer is divided into either the limited stage (where the cancer is just in one lung and possibly local lymph nodes) or the advanced stage (where the cancer is in both lungs and/or other major organs).
-Tumors in the limited stage are typically smaller than the ones found in the extensive stage.
+Small cell lung cancer is divided into the limited stage (where the tumor is just in one lung and possibly local lymph nodes) and the advanced stage (where the cancer is in both lungs and other major organs).
+Limited-stage tumors are typically smaller than those in the extensive stage.

-Doctors can use a couple of different treatment options to shrink or completely remove lung cancer tumors.
-Which lung cancer treatments will be used depends on how big the tumors are, how far they’ve spread, the patient’s health, and a number of other factors.
+Doctors can use a couple of different treatment options to shrink or completely remove lung tumors.
+The lung cancer treatments used depend on how big the tumors are, how far they’ve spread, the patient’s health, and several other factors.

-• Surgery is arguably the best treatment for lung cancer tumors.
-Different surgeries allow doctors to remove the lung cancer tumors and parts of the lung that the tumors invaded.
+• Surgery is arguably the best treatment for a lung cancer tumor.
+Surgeries allow doctors to remove tumors and parts of the lung that the tumors invaded.
 One of the patient’s lungs may need to be removed in some cases.

-• Chemotherapy medications can help shrink lung cancer tumors.
-Chemotherapy can be used before or after surgery, or as the main treatment a patient receives.
+• Chemotherapy medications can shrink tumors.
+Chemotherapy can be used before or after surgery or as a patient’s main treatment.

-• Radiation therapy allows doctors to shrink lung cancer tumors by using beams of energy.
+• Radiation therapy allows doctors to shrink a lung cancer tumor by using beams of energy.
 Like chemotherapy, it may be used as the main treatment or as a supplement to chemotherapy.

 • Targeted therapy attacks lung cancer cells with specific gene mutations.
-It’s currently used to treat NSCLC tumors that are widespread.
+It’s currently used to treat NSCLC tumors that have spread.

 • Clinical trials test out new treatments and study ways to make existing treatments more effective.
 Patients can see if there are clinical trials they can join at their cancer center by speaking to their doctor.